The Rose (song): In popular culture

 An adaptation of the song entitled "Hǎo xiǎng nǐ" (好想你, "I Truly Miss You") by Taiwanese singer YoYo (金瑞瑶) was released in 1984.

 The song was featured in the ending scene of the 1991 Studio Ghibli film Only Yesterday, directed by Isao Takahata.
 The ending theme song, sung by Miyako Harumi, is titled "Ai wa Hana, Kimi wa sono Tane" (愛は花、君はその種子, "Love Is a Flower, You Are the Seed"), a Japanese translation of Amanda McBroom's composition "The Rose".

-The song appears in Napoleon Dynamite in the scene where he is performing with the Happy Hands Club for his class.
+The song appears in Napoleon Dynamite in the scene where Napoleon performs with the Happy Hands Club for his class.
 The song also appeared in the Richard Simmons exercise video Dance Your Pants Off!.
 A cover of the song was featured in the 2008 Family Guy episode "Baby Not on Board".
-During the episode, the Griffin family (except for Stewie) sings the song as a family road trip song.
+During the episode, the Griffin family, except for Stewie, sings the song as a family road trip song.
 The song was also covered in the episode "Maybe Tomorrow" of True Detective, and in the first episode of the third season of Goliath.

 A six part a cappella arrangement of the song by Nic Raines, created for The King's Singers, was included in the King's Singers 2019 EP release "The Library, Vol. 1" and also in a 2019 music video for YouTube.
 The song was featured in the 2021 Korean drama series Youth of May, aired on KBS2.